syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ## Change the orientation of header text

-You can change the orientation of the header text by using the [CustomAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_CustomAttributes) property.
+You can change the orientation of the header text by using the [CustomAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_CustomAttributes) property of the [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html).

 Ensure the following steps to rotate the header text of particular column.